NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Specify default materials for each type of surface and subsurface (ext walls, windows, floors, etc.) in building
 - Specify detailed or simple window properties
-- Built-in library of building constructions (walls, windows, doors, floors, etc) for all DOE reference building types and vintages (pre-1980, 1980-2004, and 2004) plus ASHRAE 189.1-2009, ASHRAE 90.1-2007, and ASHRAE 90.1-2010
+- Built-in library of building constructions (walls, windows, doors, floors, etc.) for all DOE reference building types and vintages (pre-1980, 1980-2004, and 2004) plus ASHRAE 189.1-2009, ASHRAE 90.1-2007, and ASHRAE 90.1-2010
 - Online library of building materials and their modeling properties from ASHRAE Handbook

 ### Building Loads

-- Specify people, lights, plug loads, gas loads (cooking, etc), steam loads, internal mass, water using equipment, ventilation requirements, and infiltration
+- Specify people, lights, plug loads, gas loads (cooking, etc.), steam loads, internal mass, water using equipment, ventilation requirements, and infiltration
 - Can input loads per-area or add actual quantities to accommodate schematic and detailed design
 - Built in library of space types (loads and associated schedules) for DOE reference buildings for all vintages (pre-1980, 1980-2004, and 2004) plus ASHRAE 189.1-2009, ASHRAE 90.1-2007, and ASHRAE 90.1-2010
 - Can apply loads in one place (space type) and apply throughout the building